levibostian/ExpressjsBlanky/docs/K8S.md

 ### Install Ingress controller

-Follow [this official guide](https://kubernetes.github.io/ingress-nginx/deploy/), let's go through the steps to install.
+Follow [this official guide](https://kubernetes.github.io/ingress-nginx/deploy/).
 It's recommended to follow the install instructions for your k8s cluster provider (example DigitalOcean) instead of using the generic Helm installation.

 > Note: If you are using DigitalOcean as your k8s provider, you need to do some extra steps for setup.
 Go to the section [Misc](#Misc) in this document to find out instructions on how to do that.